Adolescence Definition: An Overview Of Physical And Psychological Development In Children

 As teens make new friends, join new peer groups, and explore their social climate at school, they might be exposed to negative influences or peer pressure.
 Talking to your teen about social expectations and healthy boundaries may help them navigate these challenges.
 It can be beneficial to speak to your adolescent about substance abuse, reproductive health, sexual identity, and the risks of unsafe sex once they have reached an appropriate age for the discussion.

-Counseling for teens and parents
+Counseling for adolescents and parents

 Adolescence can be a challenging time for young people and adults in their lives.
 Although teens may switch from pulling away to being close to their families, they may still require guidance.
 In some cases, parents and teens might experience mental health challenges brought on by this period of life.